-But if there's an increase of visitors or business stock to your home, or you own your own company and are now having to run your own business from home, please contact us using our online form to let us know.
+But if there's an increase of visitors or business stock in your home, or you own your own company and are now having to run your own business from home, please contact us using our online form to let us know.
 We can then make sure you have the right cover in place.

 No, we're sorry but this won't be covered by your home insurance.

 Yes, you'll need to speak to your insurer's claims department.
 You can find their details in your policy documents.

-Normally your home can be left unoccupied for up to 30 days with full cover.
-However, if the Coronavirus means you're self-isolating away from home, you're stuck abroad or you're in hospital, we'll make sure your cover continues for up to 12 weeks.
-If it's likely you'll be away for longer than 12 weeks, please let us know using our online form.
+Your home can be left unoccupied for up to 30 days with full cover.
+If it's been left longer than 30 days, or if you expect it to be, please let us know so we can make sure your insurance will cover this.
+You can do this using our online form.
 Simply select 'Something Else' from the options listed and use the free text box to tell us how long you think you'll be away for and the reason for this.

 If at all possible, there are some actions that may help to protect your home if you know it's going to be left unoccupied: